thorvatek/linux-helper/README.md

 # Thor's linux-helper 🛠️

-Fedora Linux Helper Tool that automates the setup and configuration of an fedora Linux system.
+Fedora Linux Helper Tool that automates the setup and configuration of an Fedora Linux system.
 It installs and configures packages, and various utilities to create a fully functional gaming and production environment.

 ## Prerequisites
 - A fresh Fedora Linux installation